 Nearly ninety years after the 1935 adventure film ‘Call of the Wild’ starring the King of Hollywood Clark Gable himself, Legendary novelist Jack London’s ode to the beauty of nature titled The Call of the Wild has been revived on the silver screen once again.
 Featuring the iconic Harrison Ford in the leading role, 2020’s ‘The Call of the Wild’ is a retelling of the classic story by vaunted American animation director Chris Sanders.
 Best known for the smash hit ‘How to Train Your Dragon’, this is Sanders’ very first foray into directing live action films.

 The story line of ‘The Call of the Wild’ is a classic tale of adventure and self discovery set in the 1890s during the Klondike Gold Rush; a domestic St. Bernard Dog named Buck is kidnapped from his cushy home in Santa Clara, California and sold to freight haulers in the Canadian Yukon.
 There, he meets a man named John Thornton, a disheveled adventurer trekking across Yukon territory hoping to take advantage of the Klondike Gold Rush.
-The duo embarks on an epic, life altering adventure that helps them realize their true purpose in the world.
+The duo embarks on an epic, life-altering adventure that helps them realize their true purpose in the world.

 If you were wondering where the new ‘The Call of the Wild’ remake was filmed, read on to find out everything we know.

-Where Was Call of the Wild Filmed?
+Call of the Wild Filming Locations

 The events of the storyline of ‘The Call of the Wild’ start off in Buck’s original home in Santa Clara, California but largely take place in the Alaskan Yukon during the 1890s during the famed Klondike Gold Rush.
 This backdrop provided the potential for unlimited adventure with the vast wilderness of the uncharted land of the Yukon, combined with the enticing prospect of gold and riches.
 The original film adaptation starring Clark Gable was largely filmed in various locations across California, Nevada, and Washington including Big Bear Lake, Lake Tahoe, and Mount Baker.